 Dental Implants: The Benefits and Basics

-Looking for a good option to replace your teeth?
+Looking for an excellent option to replace your teeth?
 Depending on what your needs are, you may want to consider dental implants.

 Why is it important to replace missing teeth?

 Having a missing tooth can cause embarrassment and harm to your other teeth.
 When a tooth is missing, the remaining teeth overcompensate for the missing tooth by redirecting chewing to the opposite side of the mouth or by putting extra pressure on certain remaining teeth.
 Also, teeth support one another and want to connect.
 If a missing tooth is not replaced, the surrounding teeth will begin to shift.
-This will cause your overall bite to become not aligned correctly and chewing to become difficult or painful.
+This will cause your entire bite to become misaligned, and chewing can become difficult, which could lead to discomfort.
 If you have a missing tooth, there are options for replacing that tooth or teeth and restoring your smile!
-A dental implant is one of these great options.
+A dental implant is one of these excellent options.